AY2324S2-CS2113-T11-1/tp/docs/DeveloperGuide.md

 ~~~
 #### Pause time for focus timer
 1. Testcase: `focus pause` when timer has started. <br>
-Expected outcome: Message informing users that timer has been paused
+Expected outcome: Message informing users that timer has been paused.

 Count up timer:
 ~~~